-If you’re looking to reduce your plastic consumption check out this great bamboo reusable water bottle from Global WAKEcup who donate 10 percent of their profits go to The Marine Conservation Society and Plastic Oceans uk, a great charity making big moves in the fight against plastic pollution.
+If you’re looking to reduce your plastic consumption check out this great bamboo reusable water bottle from Global WAKEcup who donate 10 percent of all profits to The Marine Conservation Society and Plastic Oceans UK, a great charity making big moves in the fight against plastic pollution.

 5. Washing clothes and bedding

 As highlighted in How To Give Up Plastic by Will McCallum, it comes as a surprise to most people that the clothes they wear are a source of plastic in our oceans.
 Tiny strands of nylon and polyester are shed from synthetic clothes every time we wash and wear them.
 Due to the rise of fast fashion, more and more clothes are made from these cheap, easy to source materials, in fact, man-made fibres now make up an astonishing 60% of the clothing we wear.

 Research suggests that you can reduce the number of microfibres you emit by washing your clothes and fabrics at lower temperatures, making sure you use liquid laundry detergent and reducing the spin speed.
 To minimise potential microfibre shedding from our products, we've worked hard on ensuring that all of our textiles are made from yarn that reaches the highest possible tensile stability and strength.
 The key to our yarn is that it's constructed from long fibres, which are less prone to shedding.